cscart/docs/user_guide/manage_products/import_export/fields_format.rst

 .. important::

-	If this field is not completed, the date of the product creation will be the date this product was imported.
+	If this field is not completed, the date of the product creation will be the date this product has been imported.

 **Downloadable**.
 It must be **Y** if product is downloadable, **N** - if not.